 Q is for Quintessence (Including the Quixotic)

-Quattlebaum, Mary: I completely and totally and utterly forgot that I read Quattlebaum for the first A-Z list--which makes me wonder, How many more authors have I forgotten!?
+Quattlebaum, Mary: When I initially compiled Q's for this list, I completely and totally and utterly forgot that I read Quattlebaum for the first A-Z list--which makes me wonder, How many more authors have I forgotten!?

 Queen, Ellery: I enjoy the short stories; I enjoy the television series with Jim Hutton even more!